chromiumembedded/cef/tools/distrib/linux/README.standard.txt

 USAGE
 -----

+Building using CMake:
+  CMake can be used to generate project files in many different formats.
+See usage instructions at the top of the CMakeLists.txt file.

+Building using the pre-existing make solution (DEPRECATED):
   Run 'build.sh Debug' to build the cefclient target in Debug mode.

 Please visit the CEF Website for additional usage information.